2025-2026 Basic Sciences Student Council Officers

 Social VP

-Jacob is a third-year MD/PhD candidate in the Anatomy program.
+Jacob is a fourth-year MD/PhD candidate in the Anatomy program.
 As the social vice president of the Basic Sciences Student Council, Jacob both plans and coordinates social events to foster community among basic science students.
 He works in the lab of Dr. Salvador Soriano on Charcot-Marie-Tooth disease type 1A (CMT1A), a hereditary neurodegenerative condition that affects his family members.
 His project involves slowing or reversing cell death through targeting the ferroptosis pathway, a newly described mechanism involving lethal oxidative stress.
 He hopes to translate anti-ferroptosis therapies into clinical trials, with the ultimate goal of healing CMT1A patients, including his family members.

 Stephen Justinen